 - How can students prepare for IB exams during the pandemic?

-Because of the ongoing COVID-19 (coronavirus) pandemic, the IB has decided to extend the adaptations which were put in place for 2020 and 2021 through at least May 2022.
-May 2022 IB assessments will have two routes, exam and non-exam, depending on which your school chooses.
+Because of the COVID-19 (coronavirus) pandemic, the IB decided to put adaptations in place for the 2020, 2021, and 2022 IB exams.
+Over the past three years, IB assessments had two routes, exam and non-exam.

 What Will IB Exams Be Like This Year?

 As mentioned, the IB is returning to its traditional exam format, which was administered to all IB students each year prior to the pandemic.
 This means that, in 2023, students undertaking the DP, CP, and MYP will complete the full suite of assessments.
 The non-exam route that was offered in 2020, 2021, and 2022 will not be offered for 2023 IB exams.